cham11ng/sagarchamling.com/content/about-me.md

 ## Journey 🚀

-My career in software development began at Technorio Inc., a company co-founded by my college friends.
-Here I worked as a Software Engineer Team Lead, where I was involved in various web application developments, making architectural decisions and mentoring fellow developers.
+My career in software development began at [Technorio Inc.](https://technorio.com/), a company co-founded by my college friends.
+As a core team member, I worked as a Team Lead Software Engineer, actively contributing to web application projects, leading architectural decision-making, and mentoring fellow developers.
 Then, my journey led me to DoranSoft Pvt.
-Ltd. as a Full Stack Developer, where I leveraged technologies like Laravel Framework, Vue.js/jQuery, and Postgres for web application development.
+Ltd. as a Full Stack Developer, where I leveraged technologies like `Laravel Framework`, `Vue.js`, `jQuery`, and `Postgres` for web application development.

-At Leapfrog Technology, Inc. to Laudio, I wore multiple hats.
+At [Leapfrog Technology, Inc.](https://www.lftechnology.com/) to [Laudio](https://www.laudio.com/), I wore multiple hats.
 I started as a Trainee at Leapfrog Technology, where I built a strong foundation in UI/UX front-end design and coding practices in Javascript.
-I then embarked on an exciting journey as an Software Engineer at project called Laudio, where I familiarized into microservices architecture, integrate automated CI processes in development workflow and continuingly building a Web application based on React and Node.js.
-Then, advanced to become a Senior Software Engineer, leading a team and contributing to system design.
+I then embarked on an exciting journey as a Software Engineer at a project called Laudio, where I familiarized myself with microservices architecture, integrated automated CI processes in development workflow and continued building a Web application based on React and Node.js.
+Subsequently, I progressed to a Senior Software Engineer, leading a team and contributing to system design, research and implementation.

 Seeking further expertise, I joined for a Postgraduate Degree in Cybersecurity, where I'm continuously enhancing my knowledge in this critical field of IT.